ExtremeFiretop/MerlinAutoUpdate-Router/README.md

 ## Features

-- Automatic router model detection.
+- Automatic router Mmdel detection.
-- Works with both ROG and non-ROG routers, if it's a ROG router simply select if you want to use the ROG or Pure Build.
+- Automatic update detection.
-- Download and install the latest firmware for your router model from the Asuswrt-Merlin repository.
+- Automatically download and install the latest firmware for your router model from the Asuswrt-Merlin repository.
-- Implemented a waiting period for firmware updates: Wait for a set duration after a new firmware release.
+- User configurable waiting period for firmware updates.
+(Wait for a set duration after a new firmware release.)
+- Easy Enable/Disable switch for automatic update checking
+- Easy uninstall.
+- Logs update process in desired path.
 - Set up blinking LEDs as a visual indicator before starting the firmware update.
 - Checks RAM usage.
 If free RAM is less than the firmware file size, reboots the router.
+- Works with both ROG and non-ROG routers, if it's a ROG router simply select if you want to use the ROG or Pure Build.

 ## Installation
 Before using MerlinAU, ensure the following prerequisites are met: